2017-AU-Weet-Bix-Cholesterol-Lowering-Product-of-the-Year-880x400

 2. What were your key findings from the Weet-Bix Cholesterol Lowering clinical trial?

 • My research team and I conducted a clinical trial in 2016.
 The trial included 46 Australian adults with high cholesterol (on screen as super: >5.5mmol/L), that we divided into two randomly chosen groups.
 One group ate 2 Weet-Bix Cholesterol Lowering a day for 4 weeks.
-The other group at 2 regular Weet-Bix as the placebo control group for the same time period.
+The other group ate 2 regular Weet-Bix as the placebo control group for the same time period.
 We then swapped the treatments over for the next 4 weeks.

 • Not only did we find that Weet-Bix Cholesterol Lowering effectively lowered LDL cholesterol by up to 9% within 4 weeks.
 We also established, that by simply eating 2 Weet-Bix Cholesterol Lowering per day some diet quality measures including daily wholegrain intake, as well as thiamine, riboflavin, niacin and iron were increased.